Diner’s Update

 CLOSINGS

-Durk’s Bar-B-Q owner Steve Durkee announced that Durk’s will close at the end of November.
+Durk’s Bar-B-Q owner Steve Durkee announced that Durk’s is closed.
 From its Instagram page: “Durk’s Bar·B·Q has been serving some of the best BBQ in New England to the folks of RI and beyond for 8 years now.
 We’re very proud of that and of the many people who have contributed their skill and passion to make that happen.
 Barbecue needs passion and commitment.
 As we move toward our 9th year in a few weeks, I’ve made the difficult decision to close Durk’s Bar·B·Q – A life decision.
-We will remain open through the end of November.
 I know there are many many loyal guests of the restaurant and our catering and we so appreciate and feel privileged for all the years of letting us feed you.
 From all the staff at Durk’s, past and present, we truly thank you!”

 Sin has closed its cafe on Broadway in Providence.
 The bakery is going back to its roots, and focusing on custom cakes and specialty orders.”Need a special birthday cake, no problem!
 There will be pick up hours at our location and of course, delivery is still available,” said a statement in Sin’s email newsletter.
 “We are not happy about closing the cafe, but due to current economics this is what we have to do in order to keep Sin continuing for many years.
 Hopefully sometime in the future, you will see all your favorite retail items back together again. ” You can still place an order for a cake at eatwicked.com/shop-now.